 - If you can, foster.
 If you have extra room in your house and you wonder how it keeps filling up with junk you don’t need, clean it out and call your local child and family services office.
-Do the paperwork, take the classes, make friends with people who have fostered and can give you advice, and get on the roller coaster.
+Do the paperwork, take the classes, and make friends with people who have fostered.

 - Volunteer with an organization that helps foster kids or serves those who have aged out of foster care and are trying young adulthood on their own.